-The IRS does not update its records on an organization's public charity status based on a change the organization makes on Schedule A (Form 990 and Form 990-EZ).
-Thus, an organization that checks a public charity status different from the reason stated in its exemption letter or subsequent determination letter, although not required, may submit a request to the IRS Exempt Organizations Determinations Office for a determination letter confirming that it qualifies for the new public charity status if the organization wants the IRS records to reflect that new public charity status (also refer to private foundation status).
+The IRS does not update its records on an organization's public charity status based on a change the organization makes on Schedule A (Form 990 or 990-EZ).
+Thus, an organization that checks a public charity status different from the reason stated in its exemption letter or subsequent determination letter, although not required, may submit a request to the IRS Exempt Organizations

+Determinations Office for a determination letter confirming that it qualifies for the new public charity status if the organization wants the IRS records to reflect that new public charity status (also refer to private foundation status).
 See Section 9 of Rev. Proc.
-2012-4, 2012-1 I.R.B.
-125 (or latest annual update) for instructions.
+2013-4, 2013-1 I.R.B.
+126 (or latest annual update) for instructions.
 A \$400 user fee must be submitted with such a request.
 See Section 6.08 of Rev. Proc.
-2012-8, 2012-1 I.R.B.
-235.
+2013-8, 2013-1 I.R.B.
+237.